Skip to main content

 Know before you go

-- The local vegetable farmers are governed by the season so choice is smaller in winter (most vegetable farmer’s stalls are not there in January), deliciously fresh in spring and abundant in the autumn too.
+• The local vegetable farmers are governed by the season so choice is smaller in winter (most vegetable farmer’s stalls are not there in January), deliciously fresh in spring, summer and abundant in the autumn too.

 The Morzine market falls roughly into two categories sellers & resellers / merchants & farmers.

-- GAEC le Potager Des Fourches – Fessy located near Thonon (about 40 minutes) they mainly sell vegetables.
-All amazing, all organic, try the spaghetti squash in autumn, the tomatoes in summer – if they have any of their own tomato sauce (rather that coulis) you need to try that too.
-The produce is carefully labelled so you know from where it comes, however most of it is from their own fields.
+Labelled 1 on the photo.
+GAEC le Potager Des Fourches – Fessy The stall is near the shopping trollies (justifiably more expensive than the supermarket).
+The farm located near Thonon (about 40 minutes) they mainly sell vegetables.
+All amazing, all organic, try the spaghetti squash in autumn, the tomatoes in summer – if they have any of their own tomato sauce (rather than coulis) you need to try that too.
+We also love the carrots and fresh salad from here.
+The produce is carefully labelled so you know from where it comes, however, most of it is from their own fields and says ‘Fessy’ on the label when so).

-- GAEC Les Places Famille Boisier / Ferme Auberge de Fréterolles In the summer they run the excellent restaurant ‘Ferme de Freterolles’ at the end of the Valley Du Manche (about 15 minutes away!).
+Labelled 3 on the photo.
+GAEC Les Places Famille Boisier / Ferme Auberge de Fréterolles At the back corner of the market opposite the flower stall.
+Often has the longest queue because it has the cheapest best cheese!
+In the summer they run the excellent restaurant ‘Ferme de Freterolles’ at the end of the Valley Du Manche (about 15 minutes away!).
 In the winter, they take the herds down over the side of the mountain to near Samoens.
 Expect a big queue when you pay these guys a visit.
 Their prices are less than supermarkets – here you can mainly find local cheese, honey, butter and eggs.

-There are lots of other farm stalls from Morzine and Les Gets for you to try and all food is a matter of taste and mine may not be the same as yours so go nuts!
-Let us know you favourites.
+There are other small farm stalls from Morzine and Les Gets for you to try and all food is a matter of taste and mine may not be the same as yours, so go nuts!
+Let us know your favourites.

 Other specialists worth a mention